JONSASSE/432-2018/slides/class23/README.md

 - what are the common peeking behaviors?
 - Will the survival analysis section of this course help me to better understand what's going on in my survival analysis course?
 - Not much in particular.
 Still trying to find out how to export spline functions on logistic regressions (and beyond) but that may be more of a personal issue...
+- I am curious about different types of graphics that can be used to demonstrate data to the reader.

 ## Remaining Deliverables This Semester